luispedro/jug/docs/source/decrypt-example.rst

             passwd = "".join(map(chr,p))
             print('%s:%s' % (passwd, text))

-However, if we have more than one processor, we'd like to be able to jug ``jug`` to use the multiple processors.
+However, if we have more than one processor, we'd like to be able to tell ``jug`` to use multiple processors.

 We cannot simply have each password be its own task: 11M tasks would be too much!